SohanChoudhury/SohanChoudhury/README.md

 ### Hi 👋
 My name is Sohan.
 In a past life I was a CS student at Georgia Tech.
 I'm currently building [Gatherly](https://www.gatherly.io/) with an amazing team.

 We're looking for full-stack developers.
-Reach out :)

 Feel free to contact me via [LinkedIn](https://www.linkedin.com/in/sohan-choudhury/) or [email](mailto:sohanyo@gmail.com).

 <!--
 **SohanChoudhury/SohanChoudhury** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.